slerman12/Help-me/3-Disproof.md

 4. Re-take a six-month review
 5. Do my thesis (since my advisor and PI both said I was ready, even though I said I wasn't), or:
 6. According to the six-month reviewers, effectively restart my entire thesis
-7. Send the department my research plan, now an added independent requirement to the previously specified six-month review requirements
+7. Send the department my research plan by 10/06/2023, now an added independent requirement to the previously specified six-month review requirements
-   - Which I did, and when I sent it on **10/06/2023**, this was the only reply I got, of **10/12/2023**:
+   - Which I did, and when I sent it by **10/06/2023**, this was the only reply I got, of **10/12/2023**:

 > Dear Sam:
 >